 14.1 This Policy outlines the current position in respect of pay and reward within the Council and it will be reviewed over the next year to ensure that it meets the principles of fairness, equality, accountability and value for money for the citizens of Powys.
 The Policy will be reviewed annually and reported to Council.

-APPENDIX A

-Pay Scales for NJC Employees - applicable from 1 April 2023 (2022 rates shown, 2023 National Pay Awards not yet confirmed) The Council adopts the Living Wage Foundation (LWF) rate of £10.90 per hour
+APPENDIX A - Pay Scales for NJC Employees (2023 rates shown, 2024 National Pay Awards not yet confirmed) The Council adopts the Living Wage Foundation (LWF) rate of £12.00 per hour